ALIEN NATIONMOVIE REVIEW

 For Detective Sargent Mathew Sykes, (James Caan: SLITHER, ROLLERBALL, MISERY), the Visitors are a target for all of his anger and bile at the world.
 He is divorced, his wife is remarried, and his daughter is grown and getting married, with the new husband footing the bill that Pop cannot afford.

 His partner and best friend, Detective Bill Tuggle (Roger Aaron Brown: NEAR DARK), can't help but laugh at his pal's xenophobia.
-He no doubt remembers that similar words were said about his own people (African Americans).
+He no doubt remembers that similar words were said about his own people (African Americans) once upon a time.

 While the bones of this story are Science Fiction, this is a morality tale about racism.
 Writer Rockne S. O'Bannon (FEAR [TV 1990], CREATURE [TV], FATAL ERROR [TV]) wrote a story that touches on all manner of racism without isolating any one U.S. minority's problems.
 The Visitors and their trials and troubles are a conglomeration of the hassles that various races and religions have been persecuted under in this or any country.
 It's odd though, that a movie that is trying to be a sensitive study of social issues like this would earn an . . .

 !!!UNFAIR RACIAL CLICHÉ ALERT!!!: